Ropecon/wp-kompassi-integration/docs/schedule_help_en.md

 **List View**

-* When using text search, results are sorted by relevance rather than chronologically.
+* When using text search, results are sorted by relevance rather than chronologically
-* When limiting search results by date, programs which have started in previous days that are still continuing are listed at the end of the search results.
+* When limiting search results by date, programs which have started in previous days that are still continuing are listed at the end of the search results

 **Timeline View**

 You can zoom and pan the timeline view:

-* On desktop, use _Shift + mouse wheel_ to zoom.
+* On desktop, use _Shift + mouse wheel_ to zoom
-* On a touch screen, pinch to zoom.
+* On a touch screen, pinch to zoom
-* Drag to pan on all devices.
+* Drag to pan on all devices

+**Timetable View**

+Use the arrow buttons above thet tables on the right hand side to see more columns.

 **Other Tips**

-* When you have a program popup open, _swip left_ to move quickly to the next (visible) program number.
+When you have a program popup open, _swip left_ to move quickly to the next (visible) program number.
 On a desktop, you can use _the arrow keys_.
-* You can find links to enroll and add to calendar from the program popups.
+You can find links to enroll and add to calendar from the program popups.